 Why does it happen after sunrise?

-After the hottest point of the day around 3 to 4 pm, the Earth gives off the heat it has accumulated from the sun at a much faster rate while the solar radiation dies down along with the sunset.
+After the hottest point of the day, around 3 to 4 pm, the Earth gives off the heat it has accumulated from the sun at a much faster rate while the solar radiation dies down along with the sunset.

-The surface of the earth continues to cool down as the night falls.
-Just shortly after sunrise, the sun emits solar radiation again and starts to give off heat to the earth but not that strong yet to match the rate of the earth’s surface cooling down and giving off heat to the atmosphere.
+The surface of the Earth continues to cool down as the night falls.
+Just shortly after sunrise, the sun emits solar radiation again and starts to give off heat to the Earth but not that strong yet to match the rate of the Earth’s surface cooling down and giving off heat to the atmosphere.

-When the Earth’s loses heat much faster than it takes in, that is when the day is at its coldest.
+When the Earth loses heat much faster than it takes in, that is when the day is at its coldest.
 This happens for a short time after sunrise.
 The exact time is not the same for all places due to the differences in atmospheric conditions, the location, and the season.

 Another time when it is coldest is just after sunrise.
-Most people won’t agree with this because it does not make sense that the earth would be cold even though the sun is out.
-But like we said, the energy from the sun takes time to reach the earth and to be absorbed by the earth’s surface.
-So there is a window there when the earth is already receiving energy from the sun but at a slower rate compared to the pace at which the earth is losing heat.
+Most people won’t agree with this because it does not make sense that the Earth would be cold even though the sun is out.
+But as we said, the energy from the sun takes time to reach the Earth and to be absorbed by the Earth’s surface.

-You can determine the hottest and coldest time of the day with a lot of factors.
-But you have to keep in mind that the hottest time of the day is really between 3 to 4 in the afternoon and the coldest can either be a couple of hours after that or just after sunrise.
+You can determine the hottest and coldest time of the day with many factors.
+But you have to keep in mind that the hottest time of the day is really between 3 to 4 in the afternoon, and the coldest can either be a couple of hours after that or just after sunrise.

 Without the knowledge of thermal response and solar radiation, we would easily be misled into believing that the hottest time of the day is when the sun is at its highest.
-Because of the dynamics of thermal energy, the heat from the sun does not instantaneously cause the earth to change temperature.
+Because of the dynamics of thermal energy, the heat from the sun does not instantaneously cause the Earth to change temperature.

 When talking about the coldest point of the day, we also would immediately think that it would be around late in the evening when there is no sun.
-But the truth is, the earth is at its coldest just before it starts to warm up, which is some time after sunrise.
+But the truth is, the Earth is at its coldest just before it starts to warm up, which is some time after sunrise.

-With the many factors that influence the cooling down and heating up of the earth’s surface, add in the laws of thermodynamics, the location and the mere fact that weather patterns are unpredictable nowadays, you have to key in a lot of variables to be able to get a rough estimate.
+With the many factors that influence the cooling down and heating up of the Earth’s surface, add in the laws of thermodynamics, the location, and the mere fact that weather patterns are unpredictable nowadays, you have to key in a lot of variables to be able to get a rough estimate.